tpturjo/Performance-Review-Web-Application/docs/README.md

 - The application can be run using the "if __name__ == '__main__':" line of code at the bottom of the file.

-- The userDatabase.db file contains
+- The userDatabase.db file contains the Users and Reviews tables that allow for manipulation of data for the application.
+By installing the simplesqlite plugin, you can view the tables and what they contain as data as manipulated within them.

 # Additional Important Information
 - Due to several components of the assignment being unclear, and some components being explained in more detail later